-- Battery Electric Vehicle (BEV):This boasts zero emissions, using just an electric battery to power the vehicle without any need for gas.
+- Battery Electric Vehicle (BEV): These models boast zero emissions, using just an electric battery to power the vehicle without any need for gas.

 - Hybrid Electric Vehicle (HEV): An HEV uses both gas and an electric motor for power, but all energy is sourced via gasoline.

 - Plug-in Hybrid Electric Vehicle (PHEV): A plug-in hybrid is like an HEV, but it has a much bigger battery with an electric motor to complement the gas tank.

 Most affordable electric cars

-Edmunds provides a list of the cheapest electric cars available in 2021:
+Edmunds provides a list of the cheapest electric cars available in 2023:

 Auto insurance options for electric cars